 Architect: Camilo Rebelo + Susana Martins

 Completed in 2014 by Camilo Rebelo and Susana Martins, from Antiparos, Greece for Oliaros SA – Iasson Tsakonas, Ktima Villa is spread across 950-square meters.
 Ktima, in Greek, means farm or parcel with fertile land.

-The sunlight and bright reflections create an ambient indoor environment which is further enhanced by the Mediterranean style design dominated by white, gray and blue.
+The sunlight and bright reflections create an ambient indoor environment which is further enhanced by the Mediterranean-styled interior design dominated by white, gray and blue.
 Palazuelo’s paintings are also one of the most relevant references for this house.

-This house has a green roof which helps in maintaining a constant temperature indoors without the need of any passive cooling systems.
+This house has a green roof which helps in maintaining a constant temperature indoors without the need for any passive cooling systems.

 One of the most exclusive and unique properties on Antiparos, Ktima is a contemporary holiday house that has been featured on BBC’s The World’s Most Extraordinary Homes.
 Located on a perfectly quiet and private part of the island, Ktima Villa is part of the award-winning Antiparos Project by Oliaros too.

 Surprised that it was permissible to construct a pair of dwellings so close to the world-famous thermal baths of Vals, the client seized the opportunity to develop the site, without disturbing the bath’s expansive views.
 There is a central patio in the steep incline area which creates a large façade optimal for window openings.

 The viewing angle from the Villa Vals is slightly inclined, giving an even more dramatic view of the strikingly beautiful mountains on the opposite side of the narrow valley.